Lachlan-Mayne/english-notes/Lachlan's editing space/Maths Ultimate.md

 	- Examine translations and the graphs of $y=f(x)+c$ and $y=f(x+b)$ using technology
 	- Examine dilations and the graphs of $y=kf(x)$ and $y=f(ax)$ using technology
 	- Recognise that the order in which transformations are applied is important in the construction of the resulting function or graph
+- Use graphical methods with supporting algebraic working to solve a variety of practical problems involving any of the functions within the scope of this syllabus, in both real-life and abstract contexts
+	- Select and use an appropriate method to graph a given function, including finding intercepts, considering the sign of $f(x)$ and using symmetry
+	- Determine asymptotes and discontinuities where appropriate (vertical and horizontal asymptotes only)
+	- Determine the number of solutions of an equation by considering appropriate graphs
+	- Solve linear and quadratic inequalities by sketching appropriate graphs
 ###### Transformations of functions & graphs
 ***Dilation before translation***.
 Order of vertical and horizontal doesn't matter.
 Function f(x) is vertically dilated by factor k, then translated by c ($y=k\times{f(x)}+c$)